tomgurka/CodePath---Week2---Homework/README.md

 -----------

 Facebook login page -
-    Tapping in the UITextField repositions the elements, as shown in the screenshots.
+    Tapping in the UITextField repositions the elements.

-    Tapping anywhere dismisses the keyboard
+    Tapping anywhere dismisses the keyboard.

-    Password field should be secure with no autocorrection.
+    Password field is secure with no autocorrection.

-    After tapping log in button, show the loading indicator in the button.
-After a 2 second delay, check the password.
+    After tapping log in button, the loading indicator is showin in the button.

-    If the password is 'password', transition to the next screen.
+    After 2 seconds:
     If the password is anything else, display the password error alert.